Chrinkus/advent-of-code/2022/c/README.md

 My questionable decision making in designing early parts of libcgs came up again, this time with the `cgs_io_readlines` function.
 For whatever reason, when designing it I decided to try to store the lines as `char*`'s.
 I even acknowledged the problems associated with iterating through a vector of `*(char**)`'s but the best solution I found was to hide the hideousness behind typedef's.

 Now its suddenly so clear that I should have just used `cgs_string`'s.
 This change exposed a bug in my `cgs_string_copy` code so the decision to change was a two-fer!

+## Day 9 - Rope Bridge

+### Challenge Notes

+Aaarrrgghh.. an infinite grid problem.
+Definitely read the challenge and went to bed.
+I just don't yet have an elegant approach to solving these.
+Hash table of points?
+Set of points?
+I should probably try both and see what feels best.
+My gut tells me to use a set so the closes thing I have so far are my trees.

+Also, points!
+For whatever reason I keep writing my point struct implementations in the solutions.
+I need to put them into my library but I never feel like I understand enough about the problem domain to do a good job abstracting a general point class.

+Anyway, after much fussing I got part 1 done only to find that I had not made my code flexible enough to accept multi-knot ropes as input.
+The re-design was much quicker than I expected though and it worked almost immediately.

+### Library Notes

+The BIGGEST change today is that I figured out how to do dependency resolution with CMake and its so. darn. easy!
+Now anyone who wants to compile my code can do so much easier thanks to `FetchContent`.

+I just mentioned not feeling confident enough in my domain knowledge to implement a general point class but that didn't seem to stop me when I wrote my binary-search tree.
+This thing is OLD and needs a facelift.
+I did some tweaks in place but I'll need to come back and give it some love later.